DevrajChdhary/bank-management-system/README.md

 ## Overview

-The **Bank Management System** is a C++ application designed to handle various banking operations such as account management, fund transfers, and transaction tracking.
-This console-based application offers a straightforward solution for managing banking tasks efficiently.
+The **Bank Management System** is a C++ console application designed to handle essential banking operations.
+This system allows users to manage accounts, perform transactions, and check balances efficiently.

 ## Features

-- **Account Management:** Create, update, and delete customer accounts.
+- **Open Account:** Create new customer accounts.
-- **Fund Transfers:** Transfer funds between accounts with secure and real-time processing.
+- **Close Account:** Deactivate and remove existing customer accounts.
-- **Transaction History:** View and manage the transaction history for each account.
+- **Check Balance:** View the current balance of any account.
-- **Account Balance:** Check and update account balances.
+- **Debit Account:** Withdraw funds from an account.
-- **User Authentication:** Basic authentication mechanism for secure access.
+- **Credit Account:** Deposit funds into an account.

 ## Technologies Used